AdityaRajSingh/Save-Earth/README.md

-# Monitoring Social Media for Disaster Detection and Management
+# Monitoring Social Media for Disaster Alert and Management

 ## **Introduction**